1. IEEE Signal Processing Magazine

 SPS hosts Women in Signal Processing Luncheons in conjunction with select flagship SPS conferences.
 A guest speaker will deliver a talk giving SPS members the opportunity to connect, share experiences, and discuss areas for growth.
 All are welcome to attend.

-Women in Signal Processing Luncheons take place in conjunction with SPS flagship conference.
+Women in Signal Processing Luncheons take place in conjunction with SPS flagship conference, IEEE ICASSP and IEEE ICIP.
 For more information about upcoming events, please visit our conferences and events page.

 Want more information on how to get involved with Women in Signal Processing?
-Contact the Women in Signal Processing Subcommittee.
+Contact the Women in Signal Processing Committee.